Essential Tools for Framer Website Performance (2026)

 3.1 Lighthouse Basics

-Lighthouse is one of the most effective tools for optimising Framer website performance, offering detailed audits within Chrome DevTools.
+Lighthouse is one of the most effective tools for optimizing Framer website performance, offering detailed audits within Chrome DevTools.
 It evaluates your website on multiple parameters, including:

 • Performance: Measures speed, resource loading efficiency, and responsiveness.